Cherreads

 A pause.

 "Very well.
-Someone will be waiting for you at the River pack Capital station holding a 'Blackwood' card."
+Someone will be waiting for you at the River Pack Capital station holding a 'Blackwood' card."

 The line went dead and silence followed.
-Then there was a faint ringing in my ears.

 It had been fourteen years since I last felt such deep loss.
 And even though this was the fourth, it felt like the first time all over again.